 Learning French is more than just learning about the particularities of French grammar and studying your verb tables.
 You need to be able to apply what you have learned in order to speak French like a native.
-To become fluent, doing exercises will help consolidate what you know and make it easier to use it in your French courses (see ‘french courses london’ for more info).
+To become fluent, doing exercises will help consolidate what you know and make it easier to use it in your online French classes (see 'french courses london' for more info).

 Are you the sort who likes to sit with a notebook and write things down?
 Do you learn better with a pen in your hand?
 Here are some books to help you to learn French.